Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Adjusting for Covariates under Low-Order Outcome Interactions

 A natural way to incorporate covariate information is to subtract a function of the covariates from the outcome.
-Specifically, we define the covariate-adjusted SNIPE estimator as
+Specifically, we define a covariate-adjusted estimator based on \cite{CortezRodriguezEichhornYu+2023}'s estimator $\SNIPE$ for $\TTE$ as

 Since each $\omega_i$ is mean-zero, the added term is also mean-zero for any fixed $\bs \theta$.
-As a result, because the original SNIPE estimator is unbiased for the TTE, the adjusted estimator $\TTEhat(\bs \theta)$ remains unbiased for any fixed choice of $\bs \theta$.
+As a result, because the original unadjusted estimator $\SNIPE$ is unbiased for $\TTE$, the adjusted estimator $\TTEhat(\bs \theta)$ remains unbiased for any fixed choice of $\bs \theta$.

 This adjustment resembles the classical control variates technique, where auxiliary variables with known or mean-zero expectation are used to reduce variance without introducing bias \citep{glasserman2004monte, lemieux2014control, botev2017variance}.
 In this context, the added term $\frac{1}{n} \sum_{i=1}^n \omega_i \bs{\theta}^\top \bX_i$ serves as a control variate: it does not affect the expectation of the estimator but can potentially reduce its variance.
 While any fixed choice of $\bs{\theta}$ yields an unbiased estimator, choosing $\bs{\theta}$ carefully can lead to substantial variance reduction.
 In the following sections, we present our proposed choices for $\bs{\theta}$.